cnie109/Utilities-OG/README.md

 # Utilities-OG

-This plugin houses various little things used by the TrueOG Minecraft server
+This plugin houses various little things used by the TrueOG Minecraft server.<br>
+At the moment, any config changes require a server restart to take effect.

 <h2>Current Features</h2>
 - Phantom Toggle <br>
     &nbsp &nbsp &nbsp &nbsp Use /togglephantoms to disable phantom spawning.
-Use it again to enable phantom spawning
+Use it again to enable phantom spawning.